Possible online services disruption due to Internet related outage

 a.
 Identify all persons, other than Covered Persons, known by the filing judge to be licensed or registered to practice law who, at any time within the 12-month period before the Record Date, was a co-owner with a Covered Person of any economic interest, a co-obligor with or a creditor of a Covered Person, or the payor to a Covered Person of any income, payments, or benefits, required to be disclosed in Paragraphs 3 or 4.
 State the nature of each economic interest, indebtedness, or income, payments, or benefits and whether it is ongoing or terminated as of the Record Date.

-Name of Lawyer Nature of
+Name of Lawyer | Nature of Economic Interest, Indebtedness, or Income, Payments, or Benefits |

-Ongoing or
+Ongoing or Terminated |

 Check box if none.